bstollnitz/aml_command_sdk/README.md

 }
 ```

-### Create and run the pipeline, which outputs a model
+### Create and run the job, which outputs a model

-Run cloud/pipeline_job.py.
+Run cloud/job.py.

 ### Create and invoke the endpoint for the model